Image of Parliament Hill via Twitter.

-This morning I contacted one of my favorite freelance writers, Justin Ling, to see about a story on drone regulations I was expecting.
+This morning I contacted one of my favourite freelance writers, Justin Ling, to see about a story on drone regulations I was expecting.
 Ling’s office is literally inside parliament.

 I casually texted him something like, “Dude, when will your story be ready?”